cdap-guides/cdap-etl-guide/RealtimeKafkaToHBase/README.rst

 Real-time Kafka to HBase Application Configuration
 ==================================================

-The ``cdap-etl-realtime`` system artifact can be used to create an application that reads from a real-time Source and persists it to a Sink.
+The ``cdap-data-streams`` system artifact can be used to create an application that reads from a real-time Source and persists it to a Sink.
 In this example, we will read messages from Kafka in real time and use a TableSink to write the Kafka messages to HBase.

 The file `config.json <config.json>`__ contains a sample application configuration that you can use to accomplish the above task.
 Our sample application uses these components:

-- The ``cdap-etl-realtime`` system artifact, since we want to perform ETL in real time
+- The ``cdap-data-streams`` system artifact, since we want to perform ETL in real time
-- Kafka source, with our custom kafka.zookeeper configuration
+- Kafka source, with a custom kafka.zookeeper configuration
 - Table sink, to write the Kafka events to HBase using the Table dataset

 You can create and start the application by using the CDAP CLI (or you can use the Cask